The Flash (comic book): Volume 5 (2016–2023)

-Volume 1 restored (2020–2023)

-Original numbering on The Flash began with an oversized celebratory issue #750 (May 2020).
-However, the series continued otherwise uninterrupted from where volume 5 had left off.
+Following issue #88 (April 2020), numbering on The Flash was reset to add together all issue counts from volumes 1–5.
+Joshua Williamson's run on the series continued under the new numbering, beginning with an oversized celebratory issue #750 (May 2020).
 Joshua Williamson was ultimately the longest-serving writer to stay on a given title from the beginning of DC Rebirth, concluding his run of 101 regular issues on the title with #762 (September 2020).
 This was followed by a four-issue story arc written by Kevin Shinick, and a one-issue installment of the crossover event "Endless Winter".

 As part of the line-wide relaunch Infinite Frontier, Jeremy Adams began as the ongoing writer on The Flash with issue #768 as the series reverted to a monthly publishing schedule.
 Wally West resumed his role as the main Flash of the series, based in Central City, after Barry Allen's departure to join the multiversal team Justice Incarnate.
 Wally's marriage to Linda Park and his life with their children Irey and Jai was also restored to its pre-New 52 status quo.
 Jai took on the superhero name Surge, while Irey eventually chose the new name Thunderheart.
 Linda also temporarily developed super-speed while pregnant with her and Wally's third child, a boy named Wade.
 Meanwhile, Wally also became employed by fellow superhero Mister Terrific (Michael Holt) as an engineer at Terrifictech.
 Adams also introduced recurring character Gold Beetle, a time-traveler from the future destined to become superhero partners with Wally West and then Bart Allen.
 Barry Allen returned as a supporting character in the story arc "The Search for Barry Allen", a tie-in to Dark Crisis, and he and Iris West once again became engaged to be married in issue #796 (June 2023).

 The Flash returned to a twice-monthly publishing schedule with issue #790 (March 2023), at the beginning of the story arc "The One-Minute War".
 A tie-in one-shot comic The Flash: One-Minute War Special (March 2023) was published in the same month.
 The twice-monthly schedule continued until Adams' run as writer ended with issue #800 (August 2023), after which the series was relaunched with a new volume.